bertez/quenda/README.md

 Variable |  Description | Type
 ---------|-------------|--------------
 nextDelay| The number of miliseconds to wait before executing the next step.
-If it is not present and the queue is configured with a defaultDelay this value will be used. | number (ms) fn | Function to execute in this step.
-The *this* value is the queue and the first argument is the step.
-See the demo for an example. | function autoDestroy | If true the step will be executed once and then removed from the queue | boolean preload | An array of image urls that will be preloaded before this step is executed.
-The delay value will start to count after the preload is completed. *Note: this only works in browser environments*. | array
+If it is not present the queue will stop unless it is configured with a defaultDelay value (see avobe). | number (ms) fn | Function to execute in this step.
+The *this* value is binded to the queue itself and the first argument is the current step.
+See [demo/index.html](https://github.com/bertez/quenda/blob/master/demo/index.html) for an example. | function autoDestroy | If true the step will be executed once and then removed from the queue. | boolean preload | An array of image urls that will be preloaded before this step is executed.
+The time will start to count after the preload is completed. **Note: this only works in browser environments**. | array

 # Building